Ukulele and Arthrosis: How To Play Without Pain

 If your fingers feel stiff, try adjusting your grip.
 Keep your thumb behind the neck and your wrist slightly curved.

-But if you feel pain placing your thumb behind the neck, try to place the thumb behind and around the neck, much like some guitarists.
+But if you feel pain placing your thumb behind the neck, try placing it behind and around the neck, much like some guitarists do.

 Adjust Your Playing Position